 Climate vulnerability describes the degree to which natural, built, and human systems are at risk of exposure to climate change impacts.
 Vulnerable communities experience heightened risk and increased sensitivity to climate change and have less capacity and fewer resources to cope with, adapt to, or recover from climate impacts.
 These disproportionate effects are caused by physical (built and environmental), social, political, and/ or economic factor(s), which are exacerbated by climate impacts.
 These factors include, but are not limited to, race, class, sexual orientation and identification, national origin, and income inequality. end definition

-- The ICARP Technical Advisory Council’s definition of climate-vulnerable communities
+- The ICARP Technical Advisory Council’s definition of vulnerable communities

-- A summary of existing statewide assessment tools that can be used to identify vulnerable communities in a climate adaptation context, including a crosswalk with the indicators that are required elements of an SB1000 analysis
+- A summary of statewide tools available as of July 2018 for identifying which communities are most vulnerable to climate change, including a crosswalk with indicators that are required components of an SB1000 analysis

-- Additional indicators that could be used to assess underlying vulnerability on a case-by-case basis
+- Additional indicators for assessing underlying vulnerability on a case-by-case basis